 Echigo Yuzawa Ski Resorts 越後湯沢 スキー場

-As the backdrop for the Nobel Prize-winning novel “Snow Country,” by Yasunari Kawabata, Echigo Yuzawa is internationally-known for its abundance of fluffy, powder snow.
+Echigo Yuzawa is the setting for "Snow Country" by Yasunari Kawabata, the first Japanese author to win the Nobel Prize for Literature.
+Echigo Yuzawa is internationally-known for its abundance of fluffy, powder snow.
 Accessible from Tokyo in under two hours, this area is abuzz with activity in winter.
-There are 16 ski fields scattered around the main station, and each has its own perks.
+There are 11 ski fields scattered around the main station, and each has its own perks.
 Here are some top picks:

 How to Get There

 Naeba Ski Resort: Take the Joetsu Shinkansen to Echigo-Yuzawa Station then take a 50-minute bus to Naeba.

 Kagura: Take the Joetsu Shinkansen to Echigo-Yuzawa Station.
 There are two areas of this ski resort.
 The first is a 20-minute bus ride from the station to the Mitsumata station, then a ride on the Mitsumata ropeway to the slopes, and the second is a 30-minute bus ride to the Tashiro station, then a ride on the Tashiro ropeway to the slopes.

 Gala Yuzawa: Take the Joetsu Shinkansen directly to Gala Yuzawa Station.
 There is also a free shuttle bus service from Echigo Yuzawa Station.

 Kandatsu Snow Resort: Take the Joetsu Shinkansen to Echigo-Yuzawa Station then take a free 10-minute shuttle bus to Kandatsu.